eemmiillyy/flowda/README.md

 Response Code: `200`

 Creates a debezium/kafka connector for the given database.
-Introspects the database and creates a topic in the kafka cluster with environmentId.dbName...
+Introspects the database and creates a topic in the kafka cluster with `environmentId.dbName`

-Request
+_Request_

 ```json
 {